SSIEK-unimelb/comp30019-proj/GDD.md

 ### Interactive Objects

-* Bed: Makes no noise when falling on it.

-* Sacrifice Circles: The occult gods honour the player's wishes if they present a flesh sacrifice - drag dead enemy bodies onto the circle to trigger helpful events
+* Sacrifice Circles: The occult gods honour the player's wishes if they present a flesh sacrifice - drag dead enemy bodies onto the circle to trigger helpful events, such as opening locked doors.

 <p align="center">
   <img src="Images/Objects/SacrificeCircle_1.png" width="600">